 Mary was awarded The Order of the Long Leaf Pine which is among the most prestigious awards presented by the Governor of North Carolina.
 The Order of the Long Leaf Pine is presented to individuals who have a proven record of extraordinary service to the state.
 Contributions to their communities, extra effort in their careers, and many years of service to their organizations are some of the guidelines by which recipients are selected for this award.

 Last week I became a member of a club I did not really want join, the ‘colonoscopy club; My cost to do so was $1040 for the procedure and $213 for the prep stuff to go along with it.
-It was bad it was not as harsh as I was expecting after hearing everyone’s colonoscopy stories and watching Paul go through one first hand.
+It was bad, but also it not as harsh as I was expecting, after hearing everyone’s colonoscopy stories and watching Paul go through one first hand.

-Lerida, the other doctor and her receptionist/assistant reassured me that they have seen all kinds of aftermath and I should not be the least bit bothered or embarrassed by what ever my body was deciding to do.
-Paul said same as soon as he turned up to bring me home to rest and boy did my body want sleep – a good solid 2 days worth.
+Lerida, the other doctor and her receptionist/assistant reassured me that they have seen all kinds of aftermath, and I should not be the least bit bothered or embarrassed by what ever my body was deciding to do.
+Paul said the same as soon as he turned up to bring me home to rest, and boy did my body want sleep – a good solid 2 days worth.

 When I went back for a follow up appointment yesterday, Dr Lerida showed me pictures of my insides, explained what everything was and that so far she did not see anything wrong.
-She went on to tell me they were only able to get as far as my spleen before I started throwing up causing them to stop short.
-Then she totally surprised me with the news that as a result of not being able to finish, I was getting a $200 refund.
-I was given 2 weeks of new meds and fly to Belize City for a 9:30am appointment at Belize Health Care Partners for abdominal CT scan so they can check the rest of me and hopefully figure out what is causing my distended colon and pain.
+She went on to tell me they were only able to get as far as my spleen before I started throwing up, causing them to stop short.
+Then she surprised me with the news that as a result of not being able to finish, I was getting a $200 refund.
+I was given 2 weeks of new medication and a flight to Belize City for a 9:30 am appointment at Belize Health Care Partners for an abdominal CT scan, so they can check the rest of me and hopefully figure out what is causing my distended colon and pain.

 Thanks for everyone’s well wishes and support.
-I will continue with behind the scenes work as best I can so I do not have a huge pile up and blog when I have the energy but for now my top priority is resting and working on a healthy body.
+I will continue with behind the scenes work as best I can, so I do not have a huge pile up when I have the energy.
+But for now my top priority is resting and working on a healthy body.